 That being said, many people have been greatly helped through tough times through the generosity of family and friends.
 It is important, though, that both parties — the lender and the debtor — recognize and can manage the risk involved.
 If they cannot afford to gift you the money, it would be unwise for them to lend you the money.

 A person who files for bankruptcy in Manitoba is allowed to keep any property that qualifies as exempt under provincial or federal legislation if it has not been given as collateral to a creditor.

 Some Typical Manitoba Exemptions:

-• Tools of the trade not exceeding a total value of $7,500, includes:
+- Tools of the trade, not exceeding a total value of $7,500.
+This includes:

-• Equity in a home owned by the person who filed for Bankruptcy, to a maximum of $1,500 each, if in joint tenancy, or $2,500 if not in joint tenancy.
+- Equity in a home owned by the person who filed for Bankruptcy, to a maximum of $1,500 each, if in joint tenancy, or of $2,500 if not in joint tenancy.
 Whether or not you would lose your home, however, is not as simple as looking at the equity.
 Many factors go into that decision.
 Those would be reviewed with you at an initial meeting with your Trustee.

 Manitoba Farmers’ Exemptions:

-• Animals necessary for farming operation for 12 months
+- Animals necessary for the farming operation for 12 months

 Please contact us for a more detailed list of exemptions.
 Exemptions vary from one province to another.